Virtualaw · How the System Works

 - Cross-referenced against case type requirements

-The evaluation engine applies firm-specific criteria to the matter.
+The evaluation engine applies the firm’s criteria to the matter.
 It assesses legal merit, identifies applicable statutes and precedents, classifies the complexity of the case, and surfaces any conflicts of interest or jurisdictional issues that need attorney attention.

 - Legal merit and viability assessed